th2-net/th2-docs/content/versions/1-7/infrastructure/th2-infra-schema/links.md

 gRPC links are described in the section `router-grpc`.

-<notice note> From version 1.6 this section no longer contains `strategy` and `service-class` fields.
-For newer releases, the properties are to be specified in configurations of pins.
-[More details](./pins#service-classes-setting-for-grpc-connection-type) </notice>
+<notice note> Starting from v.1.7 of th2-infra-schema, this section no longer contains the `strategy` and `service-class` fields.
+For newer releases, the properties are to be specified in configurations of pins ([More details](./pins#service-classes-setting-for-grpc-connection-type)). </notice>

 Example of gRPC link: